hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 insert_hook -callback "faultInjection" -id 1 -target "top.uut1.cut.counter_reg"
 ```

-With the configuration and the (System)Verilog files ready for Verilator, we can now define our `C` side of the DPI interface.
+With the Verilog/SystemVerilog sources and the `.vlt` configuration ready, we now provide the C/C++ side of the DPI interface.
 In this example we want to provide fault-injection, therefore we define a fault model for the signal in our `.cpp` file (here `fault_models.cpp`).
 This file will contain our callback function called `faultInjection()`.
-With the Verilog/SystemVerilog sources and the `.vlt` configuration ready, provide the C/C++ side of the DPI interface.
-The callback implements the fault model; for example, put it in `fault_models.cpp`.

 An illustrative callback implementation might look like this: